About Us

 Why We Do This Work

-Non-profit organizations collect a lot of information, yet unlike the for-profit sector, many do not have the resources to effectively use their data.
+Non-profit organizations collect a lot of information, yet unlike other industries, many do not have the resources to effectively use it.
+Consequently, they are missing out on opportunities to improve how they do their work and measure their impact.

-Furthermore, in a sector where a lot of the data collected involves personal information, utilizing data is not just a question of optimizing resources, but also good data stewardship.
+In a sector where much of the data collected includes personal information, this is not just a question of optimizing resources, but also good data stewardship.
+In other words, responsible data collection means that information is gathered with a purpose and that it doesn't go unused.

 We seek to address this challenge at two levels:

-• At the organization-level, we support non-profits and charities that don’t have the internal resources to meet their data needs, that would like to grow their capacity, or that periodically require extra capacity.
+• Support for organizations: We work directly with non-profits and charities that don’t have the internal resources to meet their data needs, that would like to grow their capacity, or that periodically require extra people power.

 Land Acknowledgement